Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): An example parity-odd axisymmetric network

 Our final network $f(x)$ gains its parity-oddness and one-half of its axisymmetry (the part requiring invariance with respect to 180 degree rotations) by being defined in terms of a sub-network $g(x)$ as follows:

-The sub-network $g(x)$ (implemented in pytorch \cite{NEURIPS2019_9015}) therefore only needs to respect the $\phi$-rotation (or $y$-translation) invariance.
+The sub-network $g(x)$ (implemented in pytorch by \cite{NEURIPS2019_9015}) therefore only needs to respect the $\phi$-rotation (or $y$-translation) invariance.
 The $g(x)$ sub-network starts by having two 2D-convolutional network layers (one with kernel size $4\times 4$ in $\eta\times\phi$, and the other with size $14\times 6$ in $\eta\times\phi$, always stride 1) to provided basic image processing of the 28x28 pixel images fed to it.
-These two layers bring the number of features up to 32 and then to 64.
+These two layers bring the number of features up to 32 and then to 64, and have the appropriate over-run regions to allow them to implement the required periodic boundary conditions.
 They are then followed by a max-pooling over the $\phi$ direction to finally achieve the desired $\phi$-invariance. $g(x)$ then concludes with two fully connected layers reducing 640 features to 128 and thence to a single feature so that $f(x)$ can then make used of $g(x)$ in the manner outlined in \eqref{eq:hguygtfrdg}.
-The package used (pytorch, \cite{NEURIPS2019_9015}) self-describes the structure of our net as follows:
+To describe the structure of our network, we annotate its printout (as a pytorch Module) as follows: